strategineer/personal-website/content/tabletop/osr/labyrinth_of_the_blue_gorgon.md

 - Brod pulled the Crew back from stepping on any pit traps in another adjacent room.
 - The Crew were greeted by one of the humanoid shadows gliding towards them (on closer inspection it seemed to be in the shape of a fully kitted out retiree): "Cheerio old chaps!
 We're playing Bocce ball, would you care to join us?"

+## Session 12

+- Blotbug got 2nd place playing Bocce ball with the shadows.
+- The Crew found a room full of banned non-fiction books and Freeya decided to not take any for Germander.
+- Marlon searched through a pitch black room (warnings outside the room asked to not have any light inside) which turned out to be a crypt of some kind.
+- Marlon guide the Crew through the crypt and found a room with two weaving machines, one weaving a tapistry and the other unweaving it.
+The Crew could see a pictograph on the tapistry of Lizard Men and Reptile women with glowing eyes.
+- The Crew found a room filled with scrolls, everyone except Blotbug searched through the scrolls to see if any would be of interest to Germander.
+- While most of the Crew were occupied, (dark) Lanmino entered the room carrying the painting the Crew had stashed in a dark pit several sessions ago.
+The Ashen Chanterelle exited from the painting followed by the wizened leader of the Cult of the Shattered Moon and several of his henchpeople.
+- Blotbug bogged up the area underneath the cultists, the Ashen Chanterelle and Lanmino.
+Freeya did the same with a web.
+Brod used his Lion's Roar shield to demoralize their enemies.
+Marlon tried to trip the Ashen Chanterelle with his trusty Super Rake 3.0.
+- The cultist leader, known to Blotbug, continued the ritual he had began several moons ago (even prior to Blotbug and the Crew entering the labyrinth) by dancing the Moon Dance.
+Blotbug critically failed to resist the effects of the ritual and danced his way into the middle of the cultists.
+- The Ashen Chanterelle greeted the Crew: "long time no see" and try to compel the Crew to let the ritual continue.
+- Freeya critically succeeded in summoning Yuval the dromadary demon who's really into friendship.
+Yuval read the room and cast a powerful compelling spell on everyone in the room encouraging them to collaborate.
+- The Crew failed to resist Yuval's spell, leading to the cultists successfully sacrificing Blotbug and everyone in the room becoming fast friends.
+- TBD

 # One Pager